 - Each day, conduct a self-check for symptoms before going to class or work.

-- Wear a mask.
-If someone does not have a mask, politely direct them to a nearby sanitizing station where they can get one.
+- Wear masks.
+If someone does not have a mask, politely direct them to a nearby sanitizing station where they can get them.

 - Maintain at least 6 feet of physical distance, indoors and outdoors, from other people at all times.